Why you should care about Facebook Notes revival

 Do you remember Facebook Notes?
 If you don’t, we can’t say we are surprised.
 Notes gave users a place to create longer posts way back when Facebook had a strict character limit on status length.
 It never really took off, but that’s not stopping Facebook from revamping the feature and reintroducing it to the market.

 What does this mean for B2B marketers?
 With Facebook Notes, you have another tool worth considering for your social media arsenal that won’t take much time to learn.
-Facebook Notes is designed much like Medium, with the ability to add images, hyperlinks, tag, and even hashtags.
+Facebook Notes is designed much like Medium, with the ability to add images, hyperlinks, tags, and even hashtags.
 It’s just a matter of determining whether you should add Facebook Notes to your social media mix.

 [Tweet “93% of bloggers say they either ‘don’t mind’ or enjoy being approached by brands”]